 The exhibition begins with an introspective probe on how humans perceive robots.
 Do they have souls?
 Where in some parts of the world humans believe inanimate objects are considered to be just as alive as the animate, will robots be accepted as companions, members of society rather than mere tools or threats?

 Only the best designs pass through the rigorous adjudication process to receive the coveted Red Dot quality seal – and thus their deserved place in the Red Dot Design Museum.
-Winning design works from the Red Dot Award for Product Design can be found in the Permanent Collection gallery, museum shop, cafe bar and throughout the museum.
+The permanent collection consists of products which have been awarded the Red Dot Award for Product Design and can be found throughout the museum.

 Award winning futuristic design concepts from the international Red Dot Award for Design Concept are carefully selection based on strict criteria such as the degree of innovation, realisation possibility, functionality, aesthetic quality, emotional content and impact by an international jury panel of design experts.
 Only the best are on showcase.